The Seven Bridges Walk in Sydney

 Anzac Bridge

-The Anzac Bridge is an eight-lane bridge between Pyrmont and Glebe Island.
-The bridge was given the name Anzac bridge to honor the soldiers who served in World War I. The Australian and New Zealand Army Corps are collectively known as Anzac.
+Spanning the distance between Pyrmont and Glebe Island, the Anzac Bridge, with its eight-lane expanse, pays homage to the courage of soldiers who served in World War I. Named after the Australian and New Zealand Army Corps (Anzac), the bridge symbolises remembrance.

 Iron Cove Bridge